dev-zhoukang/ZKTextInputLimit/README.md

 # ZKTextInputLimit
 A category adding 'maxLength' property for UITextField and UITextView.
-U can also add this property in .xib files.
+U can also set this property in .xib files.